hallresearch-ai/example-system-card/README.md

 Summarize what the system does and why it exists.

 #### Authors, owners, stakeholders, and contact information *
-List the people or teams responsible for building, owning, reviewing, or supporting the system.
+List the people or teams responsible for building, owning, reviewing, or supporting the system with contact information.

 #### Version, date, and revision history *
 Record the current version, document date, and major changes over time.